Ohio Asbestos Attorney

 The legal system holds American corporations responsible for maintaining a safe work environment for all workers.
 When companies fail to meet this responsibility, they should compensate the victims who have suffered from permanent health problems.

-Many Ohio aluminum and iron plants, including Dayton Malleable plants in Dayton, Columbus and Ironton, Ohio have been involved in asbestos litigation for exposing workers to toxic materials.
+Many Ohio plants, including Dayton Malleable plants in Dayton, Columbus and Ironton, Ohio have been involved in asbestos litigation for exposing workers to toxic materials.

 ABOUT THE LYON FIRM